Royal Academy of Engineering (Spain): History

 On 30 January 2003, for the 2003–2007 period, the second governing board was elected, formed by the members Enrique Alarcón, Andrés Ripoll, Aníbal R. Figueiras, Jaime Torroja, Pere Brunet, and Roberto Fernández de Caleya.
 Following the passing away of Roberto Fernández de Caleya, on 29 April 2004 Mrs. María Vallet was elected to replace him.

-On 14 July 2003 H.M.
-King Juan Carlos I granted the Academy of Engineering Royal status.
-Another equally important historical milestone took place on 11 December of the same year when H.M. the King presided over the public session in which Leopoldo Calvo-Sotelo took possession of his seat as Honorary Member.
+On 14 July 2003 King Juan Carlos I granted the Academy of Engineering Royal status.
+Another equally important historical milestone took place on 11 December of the same year when the King presided over the public session in which Leopoldo Calvo-Sotelo took possession of his seat as Honorary Member.

 On the initiative of the Royal Academy of Engineering, on 9 May 2005 the Pro Rebus Academiae Foundation was founded.
 The purpose of the foundation is to support the activities of the Royal Academy of Engineering and contribute to its maintenance by relying on the assistance of companies and institutions with an interest in the development and improvement of engineering.

 On 7 June 2005, the State Heritage Department, through the Ministry of Education and Science, granted the use of the public area of the palace of the Marquis of Villafranca (a Spanish Historical Heritage building) to the Royal Academy of Engineering as its headquarters for the provision of its services and the carrying out of its activities.

-H.M. the King officially opened the headquarters of the Royal Academy of Engineering on 16 November 2010 following the completion of the building refurbishment works, which had taken twenty months.
+The King officially opened the headquarters of the Royal Academy of Engineering on 16 November 2010 following the completion of the building refurbishment works, which had taken twenty months.

 On 27 January 2007, for the 2007–2011 period, the third governing board was elected, formed by the members Aníbal R. Figueiras, Pere Brunet, José Antonio Martín Pereda, Ramón Argüelles, Enrique Cerdá and José Ignacio Pérez Arriaga.

 The current governing board was elected on 5 April 2011 and is formed by the members Elías Fereres, Javier Aracil, Joaquim Coello, Mrs. Josefina Gómez Mendoza, Luis Gil, Manuel Hita, Ricardo Torrón, Ramón Agustí, Manuel Márquez and Elías Muñoz.